-The applicant must the child (biological, adopted or step-child) of a first responder.
+The applicant must the child of a first responder (biological, adopted, or step-child).

 An applicant who is the child of a deceased first responder, must have been conceived prior to the death or total and permanent disability of the eligible first responder.

 An applicant who is an adopted child must have been adopted by the eligible first responder prior to, or the adoption process must have begun prior to, the date of the death or total and permanent disability.

 An applicant who is a stepchild must have been listed as a dependent on the eligible first responder’s federal and state income tax returns in the income tax years immediately prior to the death or total and permanent disability.